+To remain consistent with the principle of relativity and the absence of any preferred inertial reference frame, the total information content must be invariant under changes of reference frame, implying that:

-The finite total number of events is fixed and should be distributed in a frame-independent manner.
-Let us look at a particular structure (see Fig. \ref{f3.4}) of events in the light of superluminal transformation.
+where the primed information count is the information count in the new superluminal reference frame.
+The finite total number of events is fixed according to event-symmetry and should be distributed in a frame-independent manner.
+We then achieve the distribution of events under SpTs as on the right in Fig. \ref{f3.4}

 Under A0, A3, and A4, we see that $I'(E(t))_{\mathrm{past}} = I'(E(t))_{\mathrm{future}}$ in the superluminally boosted reference frame, thereby violating A2 and \eqref{eq:balance} (making $I'(G(t))_{\mathrm{past}} \neq I'(G(t))_{\mathrm{future}}$) or A1 and \eqref{eq:total} (making $I'(G(t)) = I'(G(t))_{\mathrm{past}} + I'(G(t))_{\mathrm{future}} \leq \infty$).
 Hence, A0--A4 are mutually inconsistent.